Missä? Where?

 - Oli kiva jutella pitkästä aikaa. - It was nice to talk, it had been a long time. (positive sentence)

-About the author of this blog:
+About the author of Random Finnish Lesson:

 My name is Hanna Männikkölahti.
 I am a professional Finnish teacher who gives private online lessons and simplifies books into easy Finnish.
-You can contact me through www.privatefinnishlessons.com.
-You can subscribe to this blog from the right-hand banner.
+Please read more in www.linktr.ee/hannamannikkolahti and follow this blog, if you want to be the first one to know when I post something new.

 2 comments: